-Cryptography is an essential tool for preventing cybercrime and ensuring certain delicate information does not reach unauthorized people.
+Cryptography is essential for preventing cybercrime and ensuring that delicate information does not reach unauthorized people.
 Sensitive information may entail data on online payments, emails, internet banking, and even private and service message exchange.

-Nowadays, there is extensive use of the internet, and in return, there is a lot of data, including sensitive information on networks.
-To protect your confidential information from unauthorized personnel, you need to implement sophisticated systems to ensure your data’s high privacy level.
+There is extensive internet use and, in return, much data on networks, including sensitive information.
+Therefore, to protect your confidential information from unauthorized personnel, you must implement sophisticated systems to ensure your data’s high privacy level.

-Cryptography is the process of securing information by hiding and converting data in a form that only authorized people can read, comprehend, and evaluate.
+Cryptography secures information by hiding and converting data in a form only authorized people can read, comprehend, and evaluate.

 Cryptography entails the process of encrypting and decrypting data.
-There are three main types of encryption widely used: Symmetric Encryption, Asymmetric Encryption, and Hashing.
+Three main types of encryption widely used are Symmetric Encryption, Asymmetric Encryption, and Hashing.